MaxHalford/vose/README.md

 cdef np.int_t [:] samples = sampler.sample_k(10)
 ```

-Note that this will require importing the `numpy` headers in the extension definition of your `setup.py`:
+Note that the latter requires having to include the `numpy` headers in the extension definition of your `setup.py`:

 ```py
 from setuptools import Extension